raktim00/DevOps_Home_Work/README.md

 ### 1st Observing the Production and Testing Environment at the initial stage.

-#### At port 8082 we have production environment.
+ * At port 8082 we have production environment.
 Initially both production and testing environment have the same data.

 ![ProductionSite](Screenshots/Process2.png)

-#### Next we added few data in our 'dev' branch and commit.
+ * Next we added few data in our 'dev' branch and commit.
 As post-commit is pre-configured that's we don't need to push or don't need to pull the trigger of jenkins.
 Here you can once again see the post-commit file's internal code.

 ![Commit_in_dev_1](Screenshots/Process6.png)
 ![Commit_in_dev_2](Screenshots/Process7.png)

-#### On port no. 8081 our new updated 'dev' branch code is visible.
+ * On port no. 8081 our new updated 'dev' branch code is visible.

 ![Developer_Website](Screenshots/Process9.png)

-#### Now as we can see that everything is working file so now we can pull the trigger for the merging and this gonna merge our 'dev' branch data into master branch.
+ * Now as we can see that everything is working fine so now we can pull the trigger for the merging and this gonna merge our 'dev' branch data into master branch.

 ![Merge_triggering](Screenshots/Process11.png)

-#### Plus as our Jenkins Production Job keep on checking the master branch per minute so within 1 minute we can see that on port 8082 our webpage gets updated.
+ * Plus as our Jenkins Production Job keep on checking the master branch per minute so within 1 minute we can see that on port 8082 our webpage gets updated.

 ![Production_webpage](Screenshots/Process14.png)

-## Lastly one great thing without purchasing any public IP if you want to make your website available for public then use this ngrok program in linux.
+#### Lastly one great thing without purchasing any public IP if you want to make your website available for public then use this ngrok program in linux.

-### Firstly use `./ngrok httpd 8082` command in that particular folder where your ngrok program is located.
+ * Firstly use `./ngrok http 8082` command in that particular folder where your ngrok program is located.
 Remember here I used httpd webserver and I allow 8082 port for production.

 ![ngrok_run](Screenshots/Process15.png)

-### Go to any browser in the world which is connected to internet and paste the website address provided by ngrok and you will be able to see it.
+ * Go to any browser in the world which is connected to internet and paste the website address provided by ngrok and you will be able to see it.

 ![ngrok_webpage](Screenshots/Process16.png)

-# Future possibilities :
+## Future possibilities :

-* In future we can integrate the same concept in Cloud Services and in Hybrid Cloud.
+ #### In future we can integrate the same concept in Cloud Services and in Hybrid Cloud.
-* Second thing we can use more great tools like Ansible Scripting to create more great environment.
+ #### Second thing we can use more great tools like Ansible Scripting to create more great environment.
-* Third we can create distributed setup on our own and can host our website on our own.
+ #### Third we can create distributed setup on our own and can host our website on our own.

 ## Thank you so much Vimal Sir for teaching us these kinds of great technologies.